 - Payment plan.
-For example, if your lawyer charges a flat fee of $2,000 to form your nonprofit and file for 501(c)(3) exemption, your nonprofit may be able to pay over a few months, rather than all of it up front.
+For example, if your lawyer charges a flat fee of $2,000 to form your nonprofit and file for 501(c)(3) exemption, your nonprofit might be able to pay over a few months, rather than all of it up front.

-It may be frustrating that a lawyer won't represent your nonprofit for free, but keep in mind the amount of time a lawyer will be spending on your legal issue, and that the lawyer is also running a business.
+It can be frustrating that a lawyer won't represent your nonprofit for free, but keep in mind the amount of time a lawyer will be spending on your legal issue, and that the lawyer is also running a business.

 Should I Consult a Lawyer Before Forming a Nonprofit?